 HAVING SUM(sale_amount) > 1000;

-The above query filters the total sales of products exceeding the amount of 1000 dollars using the SUM() function with the HAVING clause.
-If you remove the HAVING clause you get the result same as you have found in the previous example.
+The above query filters the total sales of products exceeding 1000 dollars using the SUM() function with the HAVING clause.
+If you remove the HAVING clause, you get the same result as in the previous example.

-So in this example, only the HAVING clause is used to filter product which has made sale of more than 1000 dollars, and there are four product Desktop, Camera, Mobile Phone and Laptop
+In this example, only the HAVING clause is used to filter products that have sold more than $1,000.
+There are four products: Desktop, Camera, Mobile Phone, and Laptop.

 Conclusion